Our Graduate Success Stories

 - Applying cavity-preventative agents such as fluorides and pit and fissure sealants

-Hygienists sometimes make a diagnosis and other times may prepare clinical and laboratory diagnostic tests for the dentist to review and interpret.
+Hygienists may prepare clinical and laboratory diagnostic tests for the dentist to review and interpret.
 Hygienists sometimes work with the dentist during treatments.

 If you’re up for a challenge, this is a wonderful career.

 Successful Dental Hygienists are truly dedicated to helping their patients.
-Their work requires them to stand on their feet most of the day.
-In addition, they play a critical role in ensuring that individual patients practice the correct preventive care on a regular basis.
+They play a critical role in ensuring that individual patients practice the correct preventive care on a regular basis.

 A career as a dental hygienist could be right for you, if you:

 - Are compassionate and supportive